Search inspiration

 Foodies

 Chicago is a food city.
 You can find top notch food from all over the world here.
-While a lot of great food is found in the neighborhoods throughout Chicago, the West Loop has downtown’s best dining.
-There’s something for every craving and Michelin Bib Gourmand restaurants are plentiful:
+While a lot of great food is found in the neighborhoods throughout Chicago, the West Loop has some of downtown’s top restaurants.
+There’s something for every craving, and Michelin Bib Gourmand restaurants are plentiful:

 Looking for a Chicago classic?
-A little north of The Loop, in River North, is Mr. Beef, where you’ll find both the city’s best beef dip sandwich (in my opinion) and the inspiration for The Bear.
+A little north of The Loop, in River North, is Mr. Beef, where you’ll find both a great beef dip sandwich (in my opinion) and the inspiration for The Bear.

 Exploring Chicago’s neighborhoods is the only way to see the real city.
 But, you can’t see them all in one trip, so here are nine that United employees rave about the most.